Looking for a broader translation and interpretation program?

 Arts, Humanities, Languages & Digital Arts.
 Call 858-534-5760 or Email: email@example.com

 Total fluency in both English and Spanish, including the ability to speak, read, and write at a second year university level, is required.
-Fluency is determined by a written entrance exam (available online and onsite).
-Select courses may be taken prior to the entrance exam.
+Fluency is determined by a written online entrance exam.
+Select courses may be taken prior to passing the entrance exam.

 University of California, San Diego